Cybersecurity is serious business, and it's especially important to make sure your team is well-trained in how to protect your company's data. 🥷

 How to make a security awareness training video in 5 easy steps

-To create our video lesson on cybersecurity, we will be using an AI video maker called Synthesia STUDIO.
+To create our video lesson on cybersecurity, we will be using an AI video maker called Synthesia.

 The general steps outlined below can be applied to most online video makers though (minus the AI part 😉).

 You can also go through the steps in a video format, if you're a visual learner:

 Step 1: Create a video script

 The first step in any type of video creation is to write a script.

 This will help you organize your thoughts and ensure that your video is informative and engaging.

 When writing your script, keep in mind that you're trying to educate users about cybersecurity risks and how they can protect themselves.
 As such, your script should be clear and concise.